-This fried polenta recipe is the ultimate comfort food experience, combining crispy golden polenta squares with rich, melty cheeses and a vibrant balsamic Brussels sprout topping.
+This fried polenta recipe is the ultimate comfort food experience, combining crispy golden polenta squares with rich, melty cheeses and a bright balsamic Brussels sprout topping.
 Perfect for a special weeknight dinner or an impressive appetizer, this dish offers a delightful contrast of textures and flavors, featuring homemade roasted garlic sage oil for an aromatic finish.

 Crispy Cheesy Polenta Dream!